Kirby (character): Main series

 Kirby 64: The Crystal Shards, which released on the Nintendo 64 in 2000, introduced 3D computer graphics.
 Kirby's form became perfectly spherical.
 His skills were upgraded by combining two of the same abilities to create stronger effects or combining two different abilities to create a new effect.
-Kirby's earlier enemies Dark Matter and Zero returned as new bosses in the forms of Miracle Matter and Zero2.
-In 2004, Kirby & the Amazing Mirror released on the Game Boy Advance.
+Kirby's earlier enemies Dark Matter and Zero returned as new bosses in the forms of Miracle Matter and Zero Two.
+(Note: Also written 0²) In 2004, Kirby & the Amazing Mirror released on the Game Boy Advance.
 It was the first game in the series to feature cooperative multiplayer for four players.
 Kirby can copy the abilities of enemies to progress into new areas before facing a boss.
 The game granted Kirby some new abilities, such as Cupid, which gives him the power to fly and shoot arrows with a bow.
 The 2006 game Kirby: Squeak Squad was another 2D platformer, this time released on the Nintendo DS.
 Kirby can swallow multiple abilities and combine some of them to create new abilities.
 By using Ability Scrolls, his equipped skills can be upgraded to make them more powerful.
 He can also interact with the environment, such as cut grass or melt ice.
 In the 2011 platform game Kirby's Return to Dream Land on the Wii, Kirby returned to the visuals and gameplay of The Crystal Shards but with four-player multiplay added.
 He uses his usual copy abilities but gained some new ones, including Super Inhale, which is made more powerful by shaking the Wii Remote.

 Kirby: Triple Deluxe, which released on the Nintendo 3DS in 2014, introduced new copy abilities, such as Beetle and Archer.
 By collecting a Miracle Fruit, Kirby can transform into Hypernova Kirby, which allows him to inhale much larger objects.
 In 2016, gained new abilities and a mech suit called the Robobot armour in Kirby: Planet Robobot, which released on the 3DS.
 The Robobot increases Kirby's power and can gain copy abilities like Kirby.
 In 2018, the Nintendo Switch game Kirby Star Allies incorporated elements from previous games in the series, including Kirby's copy ability, dash, and sliding kick.
 It was designed for four-player cooperative play, allowing Kirby to beat stages alongside his allies.
 With the release of the Switch game Kirby and the Forgotten Land in 2022, Kirby transitioned to a fully 3D environment.
 Alongside new copy abilities like Ranger and Drill, the game introduced Mouthful Mode, in which Kirby expands his mouth to fit around objects to adopt their shape and absorb their abilities.